About Hawaii County

 Jail & Inmate Records

 The Hawaii Community Correctional Center, located in Hilo, is the primary detention facility for Hawaii County.
 The booking process at this facility involves fingerprinting, photographing, and documenting personal information of the arrested individuals.
-Inmate lookup is available through the local community Department of Public Safety's online portal, which provides information on current detainees.
+Inmate lookup is available through Hawaii Department of Public Safety's online portal, which provides information on current detainees.
 Visitation rules are specific to the facility, requiring appointments and adherence to strict guidelines regarding visitor conduct and permissible items.

 - The bond and bail process in Hawaii County allows for the release of inmates pending trial, with bail amounts set by the court based on the severity of the offense and the individual's criminal history.